Since 1979 more than 100,000 animals have been treated by Wildlife Rescue.

 Thanks to the support of individuals like you, Wildlife Rescue can provide a lifeline for animals in distress.

 As this blog is being written, spring seems as though it’s finally sprung.
-The sun is shining, birds are chirping, and the Wildlife Rescue hospital has taken in its 21st baby duckling of the season.
+The sun is shining, birds are chirping, and the Wildlife Rescue hospital is preparing for an influx of baby animals over the next few months.

-This Earth Day Wildlife Rescue wants to help you co-exist nature a bit better.
+We all welcome the chance to spend more time outdoors and Wildlife Rescue wants to help you co-exist with nature a bit better.
 Since it’s also the start of baby bird season, we’d like to offer you an easy list to follow to ensure baby birds (and mammals!) are not separated from their parents.

 The very first thing to do whether you’ve encountered what appears to be an orphaned baby bird, duckling, or mammal, is to first observe the situation.

-If not, it’s best to hang back and watch.
+If help is not needed, but you’re still concerned, it’s best to hang back and watch.
 It’s possible your presence merely scared the parent away and within an hour or two it’s possible the parent will come back.

 This can cue the parent to come and pick up their baby.